meekg33k/tfi-cassy-frontend/README.md

 Actions:
   * Create action: `/actions/{ENTITY_NAME}Action.js`.
 For example, /actions/studentActions.js`
-  * Include the action module you created in the `/actions` path in the root directory of the project
+  * Include the action module you created in the `/actions/actions.js` index file in the root directory of the project

 Data Sources
   * Create data source: `/apis/{NAME}.js`
   * Data sources include modules that make API calls to the server and local storage modules

 Reducers:
-  * Create action: `/reducers/{ENTITY_NAME}Reducer.js`.
+  * Create reducer: `/reducers/{ENTITY_NAME}Reducer.js`.
 For example, /reducers/schoolReducers.js`
-  * Include the reducer module you created in the `/reducers` path in the root directory of the project
+  * Include the reducer module you created in the `/reducers/reducer.js` index file in the root directory of the project
   * Add the reducer module created to the list of registered reducers in the store configuration file `/store/configureStore.js`

 View